-Additionally, Accidental Americans are citizens who were born in the US to foreign parents OR were born outside the country to American parents and are unaware of their status as US citizens.
+Additionally, Accidental Americans are citizens born in the US to foreign parents OR were born outside the country to American parents and are unaware of their status as US citizens.

-By law, all US citizens are supposed to report and pay their (worldwide) taxes to the IRS every year.
-This means that even if you live abroad in Mexico as a US citizen, you still have to file every year.
-So, if you want to renounce your citizenship, you have to make sure you’re all up to date on paying and filing your US taxes.
+By law, all US citizens should report and pay their (worldwide) taxes to the IRS every year.
+This means that even if you live abroad in Mexico as a US citizen, you still have to file yearly.
+So, if you want to renounce your citizenship, you have to ensure you’re all up to date on paying and filing your US taxes.

-With the rise of FATCA since 2010, foreign banks and institutions need to determine their customers are US Americans abroad.
+With the introduction of FATCA in 2010, foreign banks and institutions must determine whether their customers are US Americans abroad.
 If yes, they will need to report certain information about the customer’s account to the IRS every year.
 It’s to prevent money laundering in “offshore” bank accounts.
 So that’s why if you are opening a foreign bank account as a US expat and show your US passport, the teller may inform you of the large amount of paperwork involved in the process.

 What is FATCA?

 FATCA stands for Foreign Account Tax Compiance Act.
 It is a US federal law that requires all non-US financial institutions to report their US customers’ financial records to the US Department of the Treasury.
-If your foreign bank doesn’t comply with this standard, they will be hit with major business consequences and obstacles from the US.
+If your foreign bank doesn’t comply with this standard, it will be hit with significant business consequences and obstacles from the US.

 Yes, you will have to fill out and sign a lot of paperwork giving the US Department of the Treasury access to peak into your bank details.
 However, unless you’re doing some illegal money laundering, they will most likely stay out of your financial records.